-Investment Sub-Adviser VIDENT INVESTMENT ADVISORY, LLC
+Investment Sub-Adviser: VIDENT ASSET MANAGEMENT

 This Statement of Additional Information ("SAI") is not a prospectus.
-This SAI is intended to provide additional information regarding the activities and operations of The Advisors' Inner Circle Fund III (the "Trust") and the Strategas Global Policy Opportunities ETF and Strategas Macro Thematic Opportunities ETF (each, a "Fund" and together, the "Funds").
-This SAI is incorporated by reference into and should be read in conjunction with the Funds' prospectus dated May 1, 2023, as it may be amended from time to time (the "Prospectus").
+This SAI is intended to provide additional information regarding the activities and operations of The Advisors' Inner Circle Fund III (the "Trust") and the Strategas Macro Momentum ETF (the "Fund").
+This SAI is incorporated by reference into and should be read in conjunction with the Fund's prospectus dated April 2, 2024, as it may be amended from time to time (the "Prospectus").
 Capitalized terms not defined herein are defined in the Prospectus.
-The most recent annual report for the Funds, which includes the Funds' audited financial statements dated December 31, 2022, is incorporated by reference into this SAI.
-Shareholders may obtain copies of the Prospectus or the Funds' annual or semi-annual report free of charge by writing to the Funds at Strategas ETFs, c/o SEI Investments Distribution Co., One Freedom Valley Drive, Oaks, Pennsylvania 19456 or calling the Funds at 855-457-3637.
+Shareholders may obtain copies of the Prospectus or the Fund's annual or semi-annual report, when available, free of charge by writing to the Fund at Strategas ETFs, c/o SEI Investments Distribution Co., One Freedom Valley Drive, Oaks, Pennsylvania 19456 or calling the Fund at 855-457-3637.